 In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined Plans must have 10 or more years of qualifying Ohio service credit.
 Health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 45.
+Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.

 The Ohio Revised Code permits, but does not mandate, OPERS to provide OPED benefits to its eligible members and beneficiaries.
 Authority to establish and amend benefits is provided by Chapter 145 of the Ohio Revised Code.
 The Ohio Revised Code provides the statutory authority requiring public employers to fund post retirement health care through their contributions to OPERS.
 A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care benefits.
+OPERS issues a stand-alone financial report.
+Interested parties may obtain a copy by writing OPERS, 277 East Town Street, Columbus, Ohio 43215-4642, or by calling 614-222-5601 or 800-222-7377.

 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2008, state and local employers contributed at a rate of 14.00% of covered payroll, and public safety and law enforcement employers contributed 17.40%.
+In 2011, state and local employers contributed at a rate of 14.00% of covered payroll, and public safety and law enforcement employers contributed 17.40%.
 The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14.0% of covered payroll for state and local employer units and 18.1% of covered payroll for law and public safety employer units.
 Active members do not make contributions to the OPEB Plan.

-OPERS' Post Employment Health Care plan was established under, and is administrated n accordance with, Internal Revenue Code 401 (h).
+OPERS' Post Employment Health Care plan was established under, and is administrated in accordance with, Internal Revenue Code 401 (h).
 Each year, the OPERS Retirement Board determines the portion of the employer contribution rate that will be set aside for funding of post employment health care benefits.
-For 2007, the employer contribution allocated the health care plan for January 1 through June 30, 2007 and July 1 through December 31, 2007 was 5.0% and 6.0% of covered payroll, respectively.
-For 2008, the employer contribution allocated to the health care plan was 7.0% of covered payroll.
+For January 1 through February 28, 2010, the employer contribution allocated to the health care plan was 5.5 percent and 5.0 percent from March 1 through December 31, 2010, respectively, of covered payroll.
+The portion of employer contributions allocated to health care for members in the combined plan was 4.73 percent from January 1, 2010 through February 28, 2010 and 4.23 percent from March 1, 2010 through December 31, 2010.
+The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits by the retiree or their surviving beneficiaries.
+Payment amounts vary depending on the number of covered dependents and coverage selected.